Chaiya8/Chaiya8/README.md

 - 👋 Hi, I’m @Chaiya8
-- 👀 I’m interested in the software engineering field and character design.
+- 👀 I’m interested in the software engineering, UI/UX Design and Cybersecurity
-- 🌱 I’m currently learning how to program in javascript and python
+- 🌱 I’m currently learning how to program in java and python
 - 📫 How to reach me --> Email:chaiyamanuel@gmail.com

 <!---